blocknative/assist/README.md

   networkId: Number, // The network id of the Ethereum network your dapp is working with (REQUIRED)
   dappId: String, // The API key supplied to you by Blocknative (REQUIRED)
   web3: Object, // The instantiated version of web3 that the dapp is using
-  ethers: Object, // Pass in ethers if using instead of web3
+  ethers: Object, // Pass in ethers if using instead of web3 (this is required if you are using ethers)
   mobileBlocked: Boolean, // Defines if the dapp works on mobile [false]
   minimumBalance: String, // Defines the minimum balance in Wei that a user needs to have to use the dapp [0]
   headlessMode: Boolean, // Turn off Assist UI, but still retain analytics collection [false]